semido/ot/readme.md

    * cmake --build ./build/${config} --config Release
    * or use ALL_BUILD.vcxproj

+#### Executable and Options

+Main executable runs on initial state of 10,000,000 elements by default.
+Clients are created with little delay, 1 cli in 4 rounds until it makes 20 clients.
+It does 24*60*60 rounds of sync between 20 concurrent clients and the communication server.
+Each client produces 5 ops before push it to the server.
+By default it tests all states once per 30 rounds, which makes notable slowdown.

+Options:
+  * -c N, Number of clients, def = 20
+  * -s N, Number of elements in the initial state, def = 10,000,000
+  * -r N, Number of rounds, def = 86,400
+  * -o N, Number of ops to make locally before the sync with server, def = 5
+  * -t N, Test the consistency after a num of rounds, def = 30 With -t 0, it does a test in 1,800 rounds.

 #### Progress

 * Support N clients + server.
 It creates 1 op per client (N) during a single round.